ranjithrajv/overpasss-ai/docs/tutorial-web.md

 - **Issue**: "Please enter at least 5 characters"
 - **Solution**: Type a longer query with more descriptive text

+> **💡 Helper:** The minimum is 5 characters to ensure meaningful queries.
+Try "Find cafes in Paris" instead of "cafe".

 ### Query Execution Timeout
 - **Issue**: "Request timed out"
 - **Solution**: The query is too complex.
 Try narrowing the geographic area or using more specific tags

+> **💡 Helper:** Common causes:
+> - Searching entire countries (try cities instead)
+> - Very generic features (try specific tags like "restaurants" not "food")
+> - Server is overloaded (wait and try again)

 ### AI Summary Fails
 - **Issue**: "Error calling [Service] API"